Housing Boom, Mortgage Default and Agency Friction

 Date Written: December 11, 2018

-Keywords: housing boom, risk premium, mortgage risk, lending relaxation
+Keywords: housing boom, mortgage spread, mortgage risk, lending relaxation

 JEL Classification: E21, E32, E44, G01